 The Mayor, Sadiq Khan, is taking urgent action to help end London’s ‘public health crisis’, after it was revealed that:

-- Over 9,000 Londoners die from long-term exposure to air pollution every year
+- Thousands of Londoners die from long-term exposure to air pollution every year

 - 443 schools in the capital are in areas exceeding safe air quality levels

 Over 16,000 Londoners shared their views in stage one of the consultation.

 Stage 2 closed in December and received over 15,000 responses.

 Stage 3a of the consultation closed end of June 2017 and received 18,126 responses - the highest response so far.

 All consultations are managed by Transport for London (TfL).

 announced that the Ultra Low Emission Zone (ULEZ) will be introduced in central London on 8 April 2019, approximately 17 months earlier than originally planned